-Sabina Nessa: Teacher killed on five-minute walk to meet friend
+Sabina Nessa: Teacher killed on walk to meet friend

 Advice on the sheet, printed from the Met Police website, also includes the suggestions that pedestrians should face oncoming traffic and conceal their jewellery.

-Friday's vigil has been organised by Reclaim the Streets who said they were "angry and heartbroken" by the killing and called on the government to do something about "an epidemic of violence unfolding in front of our eyes".
+It is being supported by Reclaim the Streets who said it was angry and heartbroken" by the killing and called on the government to do something about "an epidemic of violence unfolding in front of our eyes".

 Ms Nessa, who was originally from Sandy in Bedfordshire, lived in Lewisham, south-east London.